Camzace/ZacesCasino/README.md

 # ZacesCasino
-Mini casino game I'm working on in C#/WPF
+Mini casino game I'm working on in C#/WPF.
+As of now I have no major plans to upgrade this, and instead will focus on other projects.
+In the future I hope to port it to mobile.

 All games are working and playable, and no major bugs present themselves.
 However, there are a few features still missing: